Child sexual abuse in New York City religious institutions: Satmar Hasidic and Haredi communities

-Brooklyn is home to the largest Haredi community outside Israel, and Haredim make up about a quarter million of New York City's population, and most of them live in Brooklyn.
+Brooklyn is home to the largest Haredi community outside Israel.
+Haredim make up about a quarter million of New York City's population, and most of them live in Brooklyn.
 According to scholars, the rate of sex abuse within Haredi communities is roughly the same as anywhere else.
 In many abuse cases, though, victims have not come forward with accusations because of stigmatization from the community, and when they did come forward, the matter generally stayed within the community rather than being reported to the police and forming part of crime statistics.
 Sexual abuse within the community is often not reported to police.
 Rather than reporting to police, Haredim may take a case of sexual abuse to the shomrim, a local Jewish street patrol.
 The shomrim keep the names of suspected child molesters on file, but do not share them with law enforcement or take other measures to end abuse, and sometimes also try to discourage people from taking a case to the police.

 Many feel that to report a Jew to non-Jewish authorities constitutes the religious crime of mesirah.
 Samuel Heilman, a professor of Jewish studies at Queens College, says that telling outside police would betray the Jewish community.
 Agudath Israel of America, an ultra-Orthodox organization, has stated that observant Jews should not report allegations to law enforcement without first consulting with a rabbi.
 However, other rabbis, including a Chabad-Lubavitch rabbinic court in Crown Heights and Yosef Blau, disagree and encourage reporting abusers to police, stating that the ban on mesirah does not apply.